danomatika/rc-patches/rc-patches/00-README.txt

-Dan Wilcox 2008
+Dan Wilcox 2008-2014

-rc-patches v0.3.0
+rc-patches v0.3.2

 bring on the bump using your favorite minimal object-oriented algorithmic balls

 Originally begun at a STEIM residency in October 2007, these patches are inspired by Chris McCormick's awesome s-abstractions and Frank Barknecht's sssad state saving.
 Most of the objects have guis with sssad state saveable parameters.

-You will need pd-extended and sssad (included in .zip).
+You will need pd-extended and sssad (included).

 patches